victorrobotxt/toting/docs/handbook/README.md

 orchestrator will retry connecting for up to 20 attempts.
 Set `EVM_RPC` to a custom URL or use `EVM_MAX_RETRIES=0` to wait indefinitely.

+The backend uses Celery with Redis for proof generation.
+The Compose configuration sets `EVM_RPC` along with `CELERY_BROKER` and `CELERY_BACKEND` so it can talk to the `anvil` and `redis` services.
+If you run the backend on its own, provide these variables manually.

 The frontend will be available on `http://localhost:3000`, the API on `http://localhost:8000` and Postgres on `localhost:5432`.